 - 1/2 cup diced red bell pepper

-- 1 cup chopped cilantro (1 bunch)
+- 1 cup chopped cilantro or parsley, from 1 bunch

 - In a large bowl, whisk together the olive oil, sugar, white wine vinegar, chili powder, and salt.

 - Regular canned sweet corn or frozen corn may be substituted for the extra sweet corn.
 The closest measurement for either option is 3/4 cup, but feel free to use the whole 15-ounce can of corn.